 The new bill requires that educators incorporate affirmative consent into their health classes.
 This does not directly affect rape charges, however.
 Though students will learn about the topic, students on trial for rape charges will not be expected to prove that oral consent was given by the accuser.

-At The Koffel Law Firm, we believe that everyone has a right to due process in the court of law.
+At Koffel Brininger Nesbitt, we believe that everyone has a right to due process in the court of law.
 You are innocent until proven guilty.
 Only time will tell how effective this new bill will be.